-Arizona Revised Statutes (A.R.S.) require the District to deposit special tax levies for the District's maintenance or capital outlay with the County Treasurer.
+Arizona Revised Statutes (A.R.S.) requires the District to deposit special tax levies for the District's maintenance or capital outlay with the County Treasurer.
 The statutes do not require the District to deposit other public monies in its custody with the County Treasurer; however, the District must act as a prudent person dealing with the property of another when making investment decisions about those monies.
+The statutes do not include any requirements for credit risk, custodial credit risk, concentration of credit risk, interest rate risk, or foreign currency risk for the District's investments.

-Deposits - At June 30, 2004, the total cash on hand was \$2,000, the carrying amount of the District's deposits was \$4,858,192 and the bank balance was \$5,487,692.
-Of the bank balance, \$202,621 was covered by federal depository insurance and \$5,285,071 was covered by collateral held by the pledging financial institution's trust department with a book-entry in the District's name.
+Deposits - At June 30, 2005, the total cash on hand was \$2,000, the carrying amount of the District's deposits was \$4,400,677 and the bank balance was \$4,857,603.
+The District does not have a policy with respect to custodial credit risk for deposits.